 The Evidence Hour: Teen Dating Violence Help-Seeking Among Ethnically and Racially Diverse Youth

-For May, we will discuss “Teen Dating Violence Help-Seeking Intentions and Behaviors Among Ethnically and Racially Diverse Youth: A Systematic Review” by Diana Padilla-Medina et al. (2021) in Trauma, Violence, & Abuse.
-[Email the Center for Victim Research Librarian for article access]
+On May 20 from 1:30pm-2:30pm ET, we discussed the article: “Teen Dating Violence Help-Seeking Intentions and Behaviors Among Ethnically and Racially Diverse Youth: A Systematic Review” by Diana Padilla-Medina et al. (2021) in Trauma, Violence, & Abuse.
+[Email the Center for Victim Research Librarian for article access].
+The recording is available on our YouTube channel.